Some critical #WordPress #SecurityUpdates went out yesterday, so its best to update now.

 WordPress has started doing automatic updates in the last couple of major releases, but I noticed one site had not yet updated.
 It would be a very good idea to go out and check all of your sites.

-In #OddTechNewsoftheWeek, the local channel 9 news site posted “Colorado Springs man cited for murdering computer“.
+In #OddTechNewsoftheWeek, the local channel 9 news site posted “Colorado Springs police: “Man kills his computer” with gun“.
 I have been frustrated with my computer and other technology many times.
 Actually, look at the tagline of this site!
 I’ve had to deal with more than a handful who were at their wit’s end and totally frustrated dealing with tech as well.

 Of course, he didn’t actually “murder” his computer, which is not possible, but the headline is humorous.